cactuzhead/Advanced-Progress-Bars/README.md

       <img src="https://storage.ko-fi.com/cdn/fullLogoKofi.png" alt="Ko-Fi" width="100" height="auto">
     </td>
     <td style="vertical-align: middle;">
-      If you find value in this plugin and would like to support us, please consider using our [Ko-Fi](https://ko-fi.com/cactuzhead).
+      If you find value in this plugin and would like to support us, please consider using our <a href="https://ko-fi.com/cactuzhead">ko-fi</a>
     </td>
   </tr>
 </table>